 Lebanese Festival raising money for people affected by war in Lebanon

-BATON ROUGE - The Saint Charbel Maronite Catholic Church held it's second annual Lebanese festival at the Goodwood Library.
+BATON ROUGE - The Saint Charbel Maronite Catholic Church held its second annual Lebanese festival at the Goodwood Library.

-The goal of the event was to raise money for not only the church, but to spread awareness and help out those being affected by the ongoing war in Lebanon.
+The event's goal was to raise money for not only the church but to spread awareness and help those affected by the ongoing war in Lebanon.

-While last year's event raised money for the church and St. Jude, this years fundraiser had a different cause.
+While last year's event raised money for the church and St. Jude, this year's fundraiser had a different cause.

-"In Lebanon, there's a war going on and there's a lot of misplaced people, civilians that have had to leave there houses.
-So a lot of our proceeds will go to the Caritas which is a Catholic charity of Lebanon," Festival director Sany Jean said.
+"In Lebanon, there's a war going on and there's a lot of misplaced people, civilians that have had to leave their houses.
+So a lot of our proceeds will go to the Caritas which is a Catholic charity of Lebanon," Festival director Sandy Jean said.

 At each stand, you'll find a different way of helping out the people of Lebanon.